-The term 'Lloyds Banking Group' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Lloyds Banking Group' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Lloyds Banking Group represents the biggest financial services consortium in the United Kingdom.
 As a financial services provider that concentrates on business and retail clients, they count millions of customers throughout the country.
 They have a presence in practically every community of the U.K.

 Part of the impressive size and strength of Lloyds Banking Group centers on its major household name brands.
 Among the most important of these are Lloyds Bank, Bank of Scotland, Halifax, and Scottish Widows.

 The main businesses of the Lloyds Banking Group help it to touch so many customers in their daily lives.
 They provide retail, business, and corporate banking.
 The group also delivers general and life insurance.
 They provide investment opportunities and pension plans as well.

 The shares of the Lloyds Banking Group trade on the London Stock Exchange as well as the New York Stock Exchange.
 The company is one of the biggest in the main British stock market benchmark index the FTSE 100.
 It also ranks among the largest banks in the world.

 Lloyds Banking Group also runs the biggest retail bank in the United Kingdom.
 This was formerly known as Lloyds TSB but is now simply called Lloyds Bank.
 It claims the highest number of bank branches in the country.
 This gives them access to a diversified and massive base of customers.
 It helps them to cross sell products and services so that they are able to offer a total package of financial services and products for their clients.
 Their mobile, telephone, and digital services are comprehensive.